 Day Camp Leader

 You may help a 4 year old color a paper, a 10 year old memorize verses, or play in the pool with your campers!
-Your campers usually come from healthy homes, and they are at Camp David because their parents are volunteering in the kitchen or serving on leadership, so we want to give them a fantastic camp experience!
+Your campers usually come from healthy homes, and they are at Hope of the Ozarks because their parents are volunteering in the kitchen or serving on leadership, so we want to give them a fantastic camp experience!
 These kids need to make happy memories and grow in their relationships with Jesus at camp too!
 The Green Team campers can be from ages 2 to 12, and team size also varies per day (some days there are 5 kids and other days there are 8!)
 These dynamics make this camp program a valuable learning experience in Children’s Ministry!
 This is not a babysitting service, your goal is to mentor and build up your campers so they can experience God and life in a new way at camp!

 Day Camp Leader Job Description